dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/typography-in-wpf.md

 ### Layout and User Interface

- At the highest level of functionality, the text APIs provide common [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] controls such as <xref:System.Windows.Controls.Label>, <xref:System.Windows.Controls.TextBlock>, and <xref:System.Windows.Controls.TextBox>.
-These controls provide the basic [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] elements within an application, and offer an easy way to present and interact with text.
+ At the highest level of functionality, the text APIs provide common UI elements within an application, and offer an easy way to present and interact with text.
 Controls such as <xref:System.Windows.Controls.RichTextBox> and <xref:System.Windows.Controls.PasswordBox> enable more advanced or specialized text-handling.
 And classes such as <xref:System.Windows.Documents.TextRange>, <xref:System.Windows.Documents.TextSelection>, and <xref:System.Windows.Documents.TextPointer> enable useful text manipulation.
-These [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] controls provide properties such as <xref:System.Windows.Controls.Control.FontFamily%2A>, <xref:System.Windows.Controls.Control.FontSize%2A>, and <xref:System.Windows.Controls.Control.FontStyle%2A>, which enable you to control the font that is used to render the text.
+These UI controls provide properties such as <xref:System.Windows.Controls.Control.FontFamily%2A>, <xref:System.Windows.Controls.Control.FontSize%2A>, and <xref:System.Windows.Controls.Control.FontStyle%2A>, which enable you to control the font that is used to render the text.

 #### Using Bitmap Effects, Transforms, and Text Effects